 'Didn't you say I love you?'
 Bengaluru college proffesor booked for harassing students

+'Didn't you say I love you?'
+Bengaluru college professor booked for harassing students

 Sharif has been booked under BNS sections 74 (assault or criminal force to a woman with intent to outrage her modesty), 75 (sexual harassment) and 329 (criminal trespass).
 An investigation is underway.